Unity-Technologies/ml-agents/docs/Training-on-Amazon-Web-Service.md

     sudo /usr/bin/X :0 &
     export DISPLAY=:0
     ```
-3. To ensure the installation was succesful, run `glxgears`.
+3. To ensure the installation was successful, run `glxgears`.
 If there are no errors, then Xorg is correctly configured.
 4. There is a bug in _Unity 2017.1_ which requires the uninstallation of `libxrandr2`, which can be removed with :
 ```
 sudo apt-get remove --purge libwxgtk3.0-0v5